 There are a number of different variants of the OpenID Connect protocol that can be used for this flow.
 The diagram shows a simplified flow.

-Please note that the web session and the SSO Session are different things.
+Web sessions and SSO sessions are different things.
 The web session is entirely on the client side and has to do with requests, responses and cookies that have nothing to do with the authentication or SSO.
-The SSO session is the authentication session, and lives its own life on the authentication service side.
+The SSO session is the authentication session, and is managed by the identity server.

 If you want to learn more about the different sessions see Sessions and SSO.